Are Record Players Worth It? Check Here

 Well, the experience of having a record player or turntable and playing a record on it is completely different.

-Well, my grandfather introduced me to the music world through the gramophone, which affected me so much that I have even made a career in the music field.
+My grandpa introduced me to the music world through the gramophone, which affected me so much that I even made a career in the music field.
+I don’t know how it sounds, but it’s real that whenever I play my grandpa’s 70s or 80s records and close my eyes, I feel calm.

 However, many people debate online and offline about whether the sound quality of vinyl is superior to digital audio or not, but let me clarify one thing: if a record is being played on a well-configured and quality turntable setup, then the sound it outputs does beat the sound quality of digital audio.